jstarpl/volumio-mini-hifi/README.md

 Special sauce
 ---
 GPIO-Buttons has a special feature where a long-press of the play/pause button will eject the CD from the drive.

+The `/usr/local/bin/autodvd` script along with the *udev* configuration automatically mounts any inserted data disk on `/mnt/CDROM`.